Conferences and conference papers

-Papers from the CSBV Inaugural Symposium held on 17th June 2019 will be published in due course.
+Papers from the CSBV Inaugural Symposium held on 17th June 2019 will be published by Sheffield Phoenix in September 2020.
 Audio recordings can be found here

 The Gadarene swine and the conquest of Jericho: an intertextual reading.
-Pacific Journal of Baptist Research, forthcoming (2019).
+Pacific Journal of Theological Research, 2019 vol. 14(2): 13-17.

 Dead and Buried: Attending to the voice of the victim in the Old Testament and today: Towards an ethical reading of the Old Testament texts of violence.
 Oxford: Regents Park College, Whitley Publications, 2018